-Our local coaches and program directors implement The Life Skills Curriculum during lacrosse practices two to three times a week.
+LtN Coaches and Program Directors implement our Life Skills Curriculum during lacrosse practices taking place two to three times a week.

 LIFE SKILLS CURRICULUM